Tips for getting the most out of your experience with the ANU Library

 Students can find contact information for ANU Library staff on the Library website, including subject specialists for assistance with your area of study.

-ANU Library staff can provide assistance via Zoom or Adobe Connect or the telephone.
+ANU Library staff can arrange to provide assistance via Zoom or Microsoft Teams or over the telephone.

 Online Information Sessions